owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 end
 {% endhighlight %}

-The code snippet does two things:
+The above code snippet does two things:

 1. Patch *ActiveRecord::ConnectionAdapters::ConnectionPool#checkout* to make sure only one connection is shared across threads